jpickup/GarminTools/WORKOUTS.md

 | Workout | Description | The workout language definition, may include named paces defined in the pace sheet |
 | Schedule | Date | The date for a specific workout |
 | Schedule | Workout | Either defined in the workout language or the name a named workout from the Workout sheet |

+## ANTLR4 Grammar
+The grammar for the language is defined in `grammar/Workout.g4`, which is an ANTLR4 grammar that is used to generate Java code.